Unless you’re counting some mild pain at the injection site then the answer is probably “no.”

 Source: CDC.gov again

-As far as the stories you see online about vaccine injuries?
+What about the stories you see online about vaccine injuries?

 Here’s some anecdotes for their anecdotes: I have heard of people consulting WebMB and self-diagnosing themselves with vaccine-related injuries.
 I have had people claim that a chiropractor waving a crystal at them was a diagnosis.
 I have had people claim that an acupuncturist could see it in their energy lines.
 I have had many claim that they “just know” from mother’s intuition or something similar.